-- Average time that people with early intrauterine pregnancy loss who need a dilatation and curettage (D&C) procedure wait for a D&C - Average wait time from first presentation to a health care professional of early pregnancy complications or loss, to a diagnosis via transvaginal ultrasound of early pregnancy complications or loss - Percentage of people with early pregnancy complications or loss who are satisfied with the care they receive

-In addition to the overall measures of success, each quality statement within the standard is accompanied by one or more indicators.
+- Average time that people with early intrauterine pregnancy loss who need a dilatation and curettage (D&C) procedure wait for a D&C - Average wait time from first presentation to a health care professional of early pregnancy complications or loss, to a diagnosis via transvaginal ultrasound of early pregnancy complications or loss - Percentage of people with early pregnancy complications or loss who are satisfied with the care they receive each quality statement within the standard is accompanied by one or more indicators.
 These statement-specific indicators are intended to guide the measurement of quality improvement efforts related to the implementation of the statement.